2025 Iran water crisis protests: July

 By July, the water crisis had deepened.
 In some neighborhoods, residents went without running water for three consecutive days amid scorching heat.
 On 20 and 21 July, hundreds gathered outside the governor's office in Sabzevar, protesting power and water outages.

 A protester stated: "In over 40-degree heat, we have no water or electricity.
 We have children, we have the sick, and yet no one seems to hear us."
+The people of Sabzevar took to the streets for the second consecutive night on Tuesday, July 21, chanting slogans such as “Dishonorable, dishonorable,” “We don’t want an incompetent official,” and “Don’t be afraid, don’t be afraid, we are all together.”